 The Plaza Mayor is also home to Osuna’s town hall, the Convent de la Concéption and the Torre del Agua, an archaeological museum.

-The Archaeological Museum is a 12th century Moorish building.
-This museum has a replica of the Toro de Osuna (Bull of Osuna); the original is in the National Archaeological Museum in Madrid.
+Among other things, the museum houses a replica of the Toro de Osuna (Bull of Osuna).
+The original is in the National Archaeological Museum in Madrid.
 It also has archaeological remains found around the town, some from the Bronze Age.

 Then you follow signs for the “monuments” in another corner of the square and continue your upward trajectory.